B-1

 Child Citizenship Act

-- The Child Citizenship Act was enacted on October 17, 2000 and became effective on February 27, 2001.
-Under the Act, children of a U.S. citizen parent, whether natural or adopted, automatically become U.S. citizens if they qualify.
+The Child Citizenship Act was enacted on October 17, 2000 and became effective on February 27, 2001.
+Under the act, children of a U.S. citizen parent (whether natural or adopted) become U.S. citizens if they meet certain requirements.
 This represents a significant change in the law because prior to the act, these children had to go through the naturalization process to become citizens.
-Under the Act, these children no longer had to go through a relatively lengthy naturalization process to become citizens but were given the status of U.S. citizenship by merely qualifying and without having to do anything further to attain citizenship.
-For more information about Child Citizenship Act, please click http://www.hooyou.com/citizenship/childcitizenshipact.html.
+Now, however, children no longer have to go through a relatively lengthy naturalization process to become citizens but may be granted citizenship by meeting the less stringent Child Citizenship Act requirements.
+Please see our page on the Child Citizenship Act for more information.

 Civil Surgeon

-- A medically trained, licensed and experienced doctor practicing in the U.S. who is certified by USCIS (U.S. Citizenship and Immigration Service).
+A civil surgeon is a medically trained, licensed, and experienced doctor practicing in the U.S. who is certified by the United States Citizenship and Immigration Services (USCIS).
 These medical professionals receive U.S. immigration-focused training in order to provide examinations as required by the CDC (Center for Disease Control and Prevention) and USCIS.
 For medical examinations given overseas, please see Panel Physician.
-IMPORTANT: medical examinations will not be recognized if they are given by a doctor in the U.S. who is not a Civil Surgeon; please make sure that your appointment is with a Civil Surgeon or your results and documents will be invalid.
+IMPORTANT: medical examinations will not be recognized if they are given by a doctor in the U.S. who is not a Civil Surgeon.
+Please make sure that your appointment is with a Civil Surgeon or your results and documents will be invalid.
+For a list of civil surgeons who are authorized by the USCIS to perform medical exams, please click here.

 Code of Federal Regulations

-- Code of Federal Regulations (or CFR) is the official interpretations of laws passed by Congress.
+Code of Federal Regulations (or CFR) is the official interpretation of laws passed by Congress.
 These interpretations are known as "regulations."
 Regulations are first published in a government publication called the Federal Register.
 After publication in the Federal Register, regulations can be found in the Code of Federal Regulations (CFR).
 Most immigration regulations are in Title 8 CFR, Aliens and Nationality.
+To see the CFR online, please click here.

 Common Law Marriage

-- In some states, a man and a woman can become legally married without a license or ceremony.
+In some states, a man and a woman can become legally married without a license or ceremony.
 This type of marriage is known as common law marriage.
-In order to have a valid common law marriage, the couple must live together for a significant period of time, intend to be married, and hold themselves out as husband and wife.
-However, a common law marriage will not be accepted for immigration purposes, unless it is recognized as legal in the jurisdiction of residence or last residence.
-For more information about marriage and immigration, please click http://www.hooyou.com/marriage/index.html.
+In order to have a valid common law marriage, the couple must live together for a significant period of time, intend to be married, and hold themselves accountable as husband and wife.
+However, a common law marriage will not be accepted for immigration purposes unless it is recognized as legal in the jurisdiction of residence or last residence.
+For more information about marriage and immigration, please click Marriage and Immigration.

 Conditional Permanent Resident